-6.66.
-Radioactive waste containing short lived radionuclides may be collected and stored to allow its activity to decay to levels that permit authorized discharge, authorized use or clearance of the waste from regulatory control.
+6.69 Radioactive waste containing short-lived radionuclides may be collected and stored to allow its activity to decay to levels that permit authorized discharge, authorized use or clearance of the waste from regulatory control.
 Storage may also be necessary for operational reasons, for example, to permit off-site transfer of the waste after a specified time.

-6.67.
-Radioactive waste should be stored in a segregated manner such that it can be retrieved for further treatment, conditioning, transfer to another storage facility or disposal.
-Radioactive waste should be stored separately from non-radioactive, industrial waste to avoid contamination of industrial waste, loss of control over the radioactive material, or increased exposure of workers or the public.
+6.70 Radioactive waste should be stored in a segregated manner such that it can be retrieved for further treatment, conditioning, transfer to another storage facility or disposal.
+Radioactive waste should be stored separately from nonradioactive, industrial waste, to avoid contamination of industrial waste, loss of control over the radioactive material, or increased exposure of workers or the public.
 Special attention may need to be given to the storage of fissile materials, to avoid storage configurations that could lead to criticality concerns.

-6.68.
-A tracking system for waste packages should be developed and implemented.
+6.71 A tracking system for waste packages should be developed and implemented.
 The system should provide for the identification of waste packages and their locations and an inventory of the waste stored.
 The sophistication of the waste tracking system required (e.g. labelling and bar coding) should be defined on the basis of overall national obligation and of final disposal needs.
-Further technical information on the development of waste tracking systems is provided in Ref.
+Technical guidance on the development of waste inventory record tracking systems is described in Ref.
 [43].